vjontiveros/annealed-interactions/README.md

 # Annealed-interactions

-## Aim

-This repository contains the numerical pipeline to reproduce the results and figures from the preprint:
+This repository contains the numerical pipeline to reproduce the results from the preprint:
 > **"Consistent determination of stability regimes in natural ecological communities from abundance time series"**

 This package analyses the moments of the distribution of interaction coefficients of a model showing generalized Lotka–Volterra (gLV) dynamics.